McNevin History, Family Crest & Coats of Arms

 The surname McNevin was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very ancient times, long before the Norman Conquest in 1066.

-Important Dates for the McNevin family
+Early History of the McNevin family

 This web page shows only a small excerpt of our McNevin research.
 Another 252 words (18 lines of text) covering the years 1200, 1230, 1400, 1296, 1386, 1538, 1590, 1635, 1715, 1700, 1639, 1684 and 1650 are included under the topic Early McNevin History in all our PDF Extended History products and printed products wherever possible.